tier4/scenario_simulator_v2/docs/etc/HowToContribute.md

 # How to contribute

-Thank you for interest in improving scenario_simulator_v2.
+Thank you for your interest in improving scenario_simulator_v2.
 This contributor guidelines will help you get started.

 If you have any questions, please feel free to contact the [maintainers](ContactUs.md).

 ## Before you get started

-To avoid duplicating work, please review current [issues](https://github.com/tier4/scenario_simulator_v2/issues) and [pull requests](https://github.com/tier4/scenario_simulator_v2/pulls).
+To avoid duplicate work, please review current [issues](https://github.com/tier4/scenario_simulator_v2/issues) and [pull requests](https://github.com/tier4/scenario_simulator_v2/pulls).

 ## Contribution workflow

-In short:
+Please take the following steps:

 1. Fork this repository.
-2. Clone down the repository to your local environment.
+2. Clone down the repository to your local machine.
 3. Create a new branch from the `master`.
-See [Branch naming rule](#branch-naming-rules) below.
+See [Branch naming rules](#branch-naming-rules) below.
-4. Commit your changes to the branch and push to your (forked) GitHub repository.
+4. Commit your changes to the branch and push the commit to your GitHub repository that was forked in Step 1.
 5. Open a Pull Request (PR).
-Your changes will be tested automatically.
+Our CI workflows will automatically test your changes.
 See [Continuous integration](#continuous-integration) below.
-6. Maintainers will review your PR.
+6. The maintainers will review your PR.
 Once the PR is approved, the code will be merged into the `master` branch.
 See [Code review](#code-review) below.

 ## Branch naming rules